Walter H. Cottingham: Career

 At just 21 years old, Cottingham purchased a formula for gold paint for $25 and launched his own business manufacturing gold paints.
 In 1891, he officially organized this venture as Walter H. Cottingham & Company.
 A year later, in 1892, Cottingham became the Canadian agent for Sherwin-Williams & Company, leading to the formation of Walter H. Cottingham Co., which manufactured Sherwin-Williams products in Canada.

 By 1896, Cottingham orchestrated a merger between his company and Sherwin-Williams & Company.
 He joined Sherwin-Williams’ board of directors and became the manager of its Canadian operations.
 In 1898, Cottingham was brought to Cleveland by Henry Sherwin and Edward Williams to serve as the company’s general manager.
 By 1903, he was named vice president.

 In 1909, Cottingham succeeded Henry Sherwin as the second president of Sherwin-Williams.
 Under his leadership, the company experienced extraordinary growth, with revenues skyrocketing from $2.3 million to $34.2 million.
 In 1917, the company acquired the Chicago-based Martin-Senour Company.
 In 1920, Sherwin-Williams went public, raising $15 million through the sale of preferred shares, which financed major acquisitions and expansions, including the Detroit-based Acme Quality Paint Company, as well as a new manufacturing campus in Oakland, California.

-One of Cottingham’s most enduring contributions to Sherwin-Williams was the invention of the iconic "Cover the Earth" logo, first introduced under his leadership in 1905.
-Featuring a paint can pouring red paint over the globe, the logo symbolized the company’s ambition for global expansion and has become one of the longest-lasting and most recognized corporate logos in history.
+He contibuted to Sherwin-Williams on the invention of the iconic "Cover the Earth" logo, first introduced under his leadership in 1905.
+Featuring a paint can pouring red paint over the globe, the logo was meant to symbolize the company’s ambition for global expansion.

-Cottingham was celebrated for his motivational leadership style, which encouraged employees to reach their full potential.
-He was a skilled marketer and communicator, crafting impactful sales campaigns and publishing inspirational writings and editorials.
+Cottingham was celebrated for his motivational leadership style and skill as an orator, and he reportedly encouraged his employees to reach their full potential.
+He was considered a skilled marketer and communicator, with a record of launching successful sales campaigns and publishing "inspirational" writings and editorials.

 In 1922, Cottingham transitioned from president to chairman of the board.
 He moved to his estate, Wooley Hall, in Maidenhead, England where he oversaw his business interests, including Lewis Berger & Sons.